guitarbeat/k-poppin/UPGRADE.md

 1. remix your app and call the new one something like `yourappname-static` (for example `taylor-swift-static`)

-2. change the game name and details in `main.js` there are full customisation details in
+2. change the game name and details in `index.html` and `main.js`
+   there are full customisation details in `README.md`

-3. copy the songs into `songs.js`
+3. copy the songs array into `songs.js`

 4. test it to make sure it's still working

 5. switch the sites over
    - go to Settings > Edit project details and change the name of your old app to `yourappname-node`
    - go to Settings > Edit project details and change the name of your new app to the existing name `yourappname`